Market Spotlight: Hypogonadism

 This Market Spotlight report covers the Hypogonadism market, comprising key marketed and pipeline drugs, recent events and analyst opinion, clinical trials, key upcoming and regulatory events, probability of success, patent information, epidemiology, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

-- The largest proportion of industry-sponsored drugs in active clinical development for hypogonadism are in Phase II and Phase III, with three drugs each.
-There is only one drug in the NDA/BLA Phase.
+- The largest proportion of industry-sponsored drugs in active clinical development for hypogonadism are in Phase II, with only one drug in the NDA/BLA phase.

-- Therapies in mid- and late-stage development for hypogonadism focus on targets such as androgen receptors, estrogen receptor alpha, estrogen receptor beta, gonadotropin-releasing hormone, and aromatase.
+- Therapies in development for hypogonadism focus on targets such as androgen receptors, estrogen receptor alpha, estrogen receptor beta, gonadotropin-releasing hormone, and aromatase.
 The majority of the pipeline drugs are administered via the oral route, with the remainder being subcutaneous and transdermal formulations.

 - There have been 16 licensing and asset acquisition deals involving hypogonadism drugs during 2014–19.
 The $317.5m exclusive license agreement signed in 2014 between Apricus and Forendo for fispemifene, an investigational treatment for urological conditions in men, was the largest deal.